George Malcolm Brown: Academic career

 His work on the lunar samples secured his worldwide reputation.
-Like another Durham University geologist before him, Kingsley Dunham, Brown was appointed Director of the British Geological Survey in 1979.
-During a very difficult time for this Government institution, Brown successfully led a move of its headquarters from London to a site at Keyworth, near Nottingham.
+Like another Durham University geologist before him, Kingsley Dunham, Brown was appointed director of the Institute of Geological Sciences in 1979.
+During a very difficult time for this Government institution, Brown successfully led a move of its headquarters from London to a site at Keyworth, near Nottingham, and the start of a new chapter for the institute as the newly-titled 'British Geological Survey'.
 He was knighted upon retirement in 1985.

 Honours

 Brown received many awards and honours.
 He was elected a Fellow of the Royal Society in 1975.
 He also received several honorary doctorates from British Universities and was awarded the Murchison Medal of the Geological Society of London.
 His early work with Lawrence Wager led to publication of Layered Igneous Rocks, which even today remains an influential text.